spacewander/ngx_lua_ipc/README.md

 # How it works

-IPC alerts are split into 4K packets and delivered to workers via Unix pipes.
+IPC alerts are split into packets not larger than PIPE_BUF and delivered to workers via Unix pipes.
 On the receiving end, a persistent timer started with `ngx.timer.at` hangs around waiting to be manually triggered by the reading IPC event handler, and thes is re-added to wait for the next alert.
 A simple hack in concept, but a bit convoluted in implementation.

 # Speed